RaphaelIT7/gmod-holylib/README.md

 ## voicechat
 This module contains a few things to control the voicechat.<br>
-You could probably completly rework the voicechat with this since you could completly handle it in lua.<br>
+You could probably completely rework the voicechat with this since you could completely handle it in lua.<br>

 Supports: Linux32 | Linux64 | Windows32<br>